bootdotdev/blog/content/return-policy.md

 date: "2020-02-06"
 ---

 Thanks for being a member of Boot.dev!
-If you are not entirely satisfied with your purchase, we’re here to help.
+If you are not entirely satisfied with your purchase, we're here to help.

 ## Refunds